Nagabhushand/Fulladder_DVLSI/README.md

 Calculated delay and power of the schematics.

-Layouted the same for nand, half adder and full adder.
+Layouted the same for nand, XOR and full adder.

 Performed design rule check and layout vs schematic on the all the layouts.